 much prettier.
 The Castle Keep turned out to be a bit of a treat, for odd

 staircases, more crannies, nooks too, and a handsome chapel.
 The Black

-Tower is better from the outside and the two bits were separated by
+Tower is better from the outside and the two parts remaining were separated by

 insensitive Victorian railway engineers.
 St Nicholas's Cathedral nearby

 was well worth a wander inside.
 But I missed the vampire bunny carving I'd

 offices behind the cathedral.
 Back to the Baltic to collect Jane, via a

 much nicer route and the craft and food market stalls along the river,